SEED-platform/seed/docs/source/migrations.rst

     STATICFILES_STORAGE = DEFAULT_FILE_STORAGE

 - Run `pip3 install -r requirements/local.txt`.
-- Run `npm install` from root checkout of SEED.
+- Run `pnpm install` from root checkout of SEED.

 - If testing geocoding, then sign up for as a `MapQuest Developer`_ and create a new `MapQuest Key`_.
 - Add the key to the organization that you are using in development.